serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/EntitySqlQueryExtensions/Select.md

 ## Remarks

-Field is not set as a target, unlike field only overload, only field name is used.
+The field is not set as a target, unlike the field only overload, only the field name is used.

 ## See Also